 But even though you enjoy these activities, and you like the way you feel when you are doing them, you haven’t been able to muster up the energy to participate lately.

 There’s a catch-22 that often happens when you’re wanting to work out, but you’re not in the mood.
 Working out will boost your mood and make you feel better, but because of your current mood, you don’t want to work out.

 Does this conundrum sound familiar?

 Anyone can get stuck in this rut from time to time.
 It could be that work has been taking too much out of you, or your family and personal commitments are eating up a lot of your time and energy.
-You’ve got to find a way to break out of this cycle.
-Getting your groove back requires finding a way to getting back to working out; you need a way to get started again.
+You’ve got to find a way to break this cycle.

-Here are 7 ways to motivate yourself to work out:
+Here are 7 strategies to help you learn how to motivate yourself to work out.

-As soon as you come in the door from work, get your workout clothes on and hit the door.
+As soon as you come in the door from work, get your workout clothes on and hit the door again.
 If you sit down on the comfy sofa, it will take more fortitude to get yourself going.
-Think of your sofa as quicksand and don’t get pulled into the trap.
+Think of your sofa as quicksand, and don’t get pulled into the trap.

-It’s a simple law of physics—Newton’s first law: an object at rest tends to stay at rest; an object in motion tends to stay in motion.
-You can come nestle into the comfy couch after your workout.
-But first, while you’re in motion from your day, stay in motion and your get your workout in.
+It’s a simple law of physics—Newton’s first law: An object at rest tends to stay at rest; an object in motion tends to stay in motion.
+You can nestle into the comfy couch after your workout.
+But first, while you’re in motion from your day, stay in motion and find a workout to keep you moving.